 The PowerBrace™ Foundation Wall System works best when each I-beam is perfectly plumb or vertical.
 The contractor will use a level to fine-tune the position of each beam in preparation for the next step.

 At The Basement Doctor of Cincinnati, we take pride in the lasting quality of each of our installations.
-We stand by each PowerBrace™ installation with our 25-year warranty against manufacturing defects, as well our installation warranty.

 To complete the installation of your PowerBrace™ System, each beam will be attached to your concrete foundation floor with a special, bolt-in-place bracket.